genesisdayrit/github-crawl/README.md

 ## Project Overview

-The GitHub Crawl Project is a Python-based solution designed to fetch and store data on the most popular GitHub repositories created within specific timeframes (last 30 days, last 180 days).
-The data is fetched from the GitHub API and written to a Google Sheet for further analysis and record-keeping.
+Github Crawl includes python scripts to fetch and store data on the most popular GitHub repositories created within specific timeframes.
+The data is fetched from the GitHub API and written to a Google Sheet for further surveying of the latest projects out there.

 ### Project Structure